Santuario della Consolata

 Pope Pius X granted a pontifical coronation towards the venerated icon of Madonna della Consolata on 18 June 1904.
 The same pontiff raised the shrine to the status of minor basilica by Pontifical Decree on 7 April 1906.

 History

 The Benedictine Order were the first monastic order to settle in this location.
 A church at the site, probably dedicated to the Blessed Virgin Mary, stood adjacent to the ancient Roman walls of the city.
-It is held that in the 5th century, Bishop Maximus erected a church dedicated to Saint Andrew with a small chapel to the Virgin with an icon.
+It is held that in the 5th century, Bishop Maximus erected a church dedicated to Saint Andrew the Apostle with a small chapel to the Virgin with an icon.
 The icon, however, became the object of great veneration.